Viewing Traffic Insights Data

 An application refers to a grouping or class of applications as defined in your enterprise network using an application recognition engine (for example, Cisco NBAR) or by inference of the application's public IP using cloud intelligence (see Initiating and Understanding Application Recognition for more information).

 The view defaults to show a stacked area chart of the top ten applications by throughput for the chosen time period.
+Throughput is automatically consolidated if you have flow consolidation turned on, unless filtered by device-level.
 Choose up to 12 applications for comparison, and turn on Total to see the graph-line showing total throughput for all applications.
 The applications displayed in the legend are also reflected in the table beneath the chart and when hovering over the chart.
 Change the metric to view the data sorted by that metric, in both chart and table.
 The table contains the following fields:

 Application: Application identified for this traffic.